D2L's New Content Experience

 • The basic functions and module structure of Content is not changing.

-Old (Current) Experience New Experience
+Classic (Current) Experience New Experience

-Content is organized by "Modules" and "Submodules" Content is organized by "Units" and "Lessons"
+Content is organized by "Units" and "Lessons" and "Folders."

 The left-hand navigation is covered up when a user selects an item from the list of items that appear on the left-hand side.
 The left-hand navigation remains stable when a user selects an item from underneath the main heading.